HailToDodongo/tiny3d/QWEN.md

     *   `last64_bloom/Readme.md`: Details the implementation of the custom HDR and Bloom post-processing effects used in the project.

 *(This file was generated based on an analysis of the project structure and key files on Wednesday, 13 August 2025.)*

+**You have no permission to build, make, run.
+I will do that manually!
+Dont ask to build!.**